smartcontractresearchforum/docs/en/transcripts/transcript_si_2.md

 **Seth Frey:**

-**[16:50] **So, what's the bigger effect?
+**[16:50]** So, what's the bigger effect?
 Is it the governance system on who selects into it?
 Or is the people who select into a community, eventually changing and morphing a governance system to match their own values and alignment?
 We're able to show, it looks like an order of magnitude, stronger effect on – the first one: that the governance system seems to have a stronger effect on the people than the people self-selecting in.

 **Seth Frey:**

 **[17:23]** Now, that’s just one study.
 It's one very specific domain, right?
 Minecraft is not all online organizations, but A) it illustrates a little bit of the power of data science to advance these questions in a way that meets space.
 Organizations just always had to kind of take it on faith or go by their gut, and it reflects a little bit the power of your governance system and the uniqueness of online communities, that exit is such an option, it ends up being an additional tool in the toolkit for people who are building meaning collectively in the online context.

-**Livia Deschermayer**:
+**Livia Deschermayer:**

 **[18:04]** Yeah, that is super interesting, especially having… You probably don't have so much the identity of the players, right?

 **Seth Frey:**

-**[18:14] **We have a UID that we know it was the same person who went from here to there to there.
+**[18:14]** We have a UID that we know it was the same person who went from here to there to there.
 But right, we know nothing about the actual human being behind it.
 Is it some very proficient 13-year-old?
 Is it a group of dads?
 We don't really have this story.
 Overall demographics and our median age of Minecraft is probably 20-ish now.

 But beyond that, you're right, it's a mystery.
 All we see are these trends.